-Learner name: Learner declaration of authenticity of unit: EYSP 3

-PIN: I declare that the work presented for this unit is entirely my own work.

-Learner signature:

-Centre no: Date:

-ULN:

-Assessor name: Assessor sign-off of completed unit: EYSP 3

-I confirm that the learner has met the requirements for all assessment criteria, demonstrating knowledge and skills for this unit.
+Learner name: Learner declaration of authenticity of unit: EYSP 3 PIN: I declare that the work presented for this unit is entirely my own work.
+Centre no: Learner signature: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYSP 3 I confirm that the learner has met the requirements for all assessment criteria, demonstrating knowledge and skills for this unit.
+Assessor signature: Date:

-Assessor signature:

-Date: